kristijonasbutkus/python-scripting/README.md

 Test settings can be changed in <b>globals.py</b>

-If testing serial device, ModemManager service should be stopped or disabled on the host machine:
+If testing serial device, ModemManager service should be stopped on the host machine:

 > systemctl stop ModemManager.service

-Usage examples

-For serial device:
+<b>Usage examples</b>

+For serial device.
+Atleast 1 flag 'device' has to be provided

-> sudo python3 main.py -d trm240
+> sudo python3 main.py --device trm240

-Note that sudo is needed to access serial port!
+Note that sudo is needed to access serial port.
+By default the port is set to /dev/ttyUSB3

 For ssh device:

-> python3 main.py -d rutx11
+> python3 main.py --device rutx11

+To get information about which flags can be provided enter:

+> python3 main.py -h